john-l-hansen/lindy-ladow-coaching-website/src/content/posts/markdown.md

 >
 > ### Defensive Dung
 >
-> aWe are all defensive at times.
+> We are all defensive at times.
 The stories we tell ourselves to rationalize our defenses are really nuggets of gold.
 >
 > Questions.
 >